minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/Elastic Cache.md

 - RDS maximum replicas  - 15
 - non encryption RDS - how to encryption ? make a snapshot - encryption - RDS
+- non encryption RDS instance is able to encryption